ilarsf/aarc_lts/about/faq.md

                             <li>Learning how to stay with the boat</li>
                             <li>Practicing self-rescue techniques</li>
                           </ul>
                         Yes, the flip test is a required component of the program.
-It\'s conducted in shallow water with instructors nearby, and it\'s essential for building water confidence and safety knowledge.
+It's conducted in shallow water with instructors nearby, and it's essential for building water confidence and safety knowledge.
                         </p>
                     </div>
                 </div>